ubccpsc/310/reader/content/construction/rest/_index.md

 APIs should also be sufficiently _flexible_ to work in a wide variety of circumstances.
 This might mean providing multiple data formats, supporting different protocols, or versions.
 Additionally, enabling batch or update operations can also ease common developer tasks that might otherwise be hard to perform.
 This often involves considering the bootstrap process and how long it takes a developer from visiting an API document to successfully making a query (often referred to as the time-to-hello-world).

 Effectively _measuring_ your APIs is also important for understanding how your customers are using your system.
 When an API is servicing hundreds of thousands of requests per day, it is important to understand how your endpoints are being used and how they are generating errors.
-These measurements are useful both to the API developer to monitor the API, but also for API clients so they can check on the API if they are having any difficulties.
+These measurements are useful both to the API developer to monitor the API, but also for API clients, so they can check on the API if they are having any difficulties.
 Many API platforms have status pages where you can check how the [platform](https://api.twitterstat.us/) [is](https://status.stripe.com/) [performing](https://status.github.com/).

 Finally, effective API _documentation_ is key for helping developers understand how to use any API.
 These documents should clearly describe what the API does, what parameters it expects, and the structure of its return document.
 Concrete examples showing how the API can be used are also extremely helpful in this context.
 Many [great](https://developer.github.com/v3/) [examples](https://strava.github.io/api/) can be found online demonstrating effective REST API documentation.